ciaranodonnell/ciaranodonnell.github.io/_posts/2020-01-27-digital-transformation-is-about-merging-thought-patterns.markdown

 - businesses now want to change
 - they want to be like the startups that are disrupting them
 - They dont all know how to compete in that world or what it really means.
 - But they want all the promises that they see in Agile, Open Source, Lean Startup and the rest.
+  - They want to be able to amke decisions faster
+  - bring products to market faster
+  - get feedback and pivot faster
 - They want to do 'Digital Transformation', they are being told thats the way to survive

 ## Whats the trouble?